neoforged/Documentation/docs/resources/client/particles.md

 ---
-description: This article explains how particles are registered to the game, how they are spawned, how the particles are associated with textures, and what particle types, particle options and particle descriptions are in this context.
+description: How particles are registered to the game, how they are spawned, how the particles are associated with textures, and what particle types, particle options and particle descriptions are in this context.
 sidebar_position: 2
 ---
 # Particles